TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _dashboard---widgets:
     -   *Dashboard / Widgets*

-        The dashboard is a customizable start page in the TYPO3 backend that and contains various widgets for displaying important information. access.
+        The dashboard is a customizable start page in the TYPO3 backend that provides quick access and contains various widgets for displaying important information. access.